loujr/loujr/README.md

 ### Hi There 👋 I'm Lou!
 I Build Tech Stuff and Write About It. ☠️

 Welcome to my GitHub Profile.
-I am a Technical Editor for the Customer Marketing team at GitHub.
-This means I work with our customers and find out how they use GitHub so that we can better understand and adapt our platform to better suit their needs.
-As a Hubber, I work with some pretty amazing people.
+I am a Support Engineer for GitHub.

 #### README for loujr

-💻 I used to be a Systems Administrator before I became a Technical Editor.
+💻 I used to be a Systems Administrator.
 I was in the Webhosting space and did lots of development work on LAMP Stacks.
 I spent a lot of time monitoring networks for issues and solving problems.
 During my tenure at the company, we always made our SLA targets.

 📝 I have a passion for technology and my goal is to teach people how to become better in the Tech space.
 The Tech community is constantly growing and needs a lot of talented individuals to help solve major problems.
 I struggled a lot when I first started in Tech because I lacked good documentation.
 Writing is a way for me to solve the problems I faced while trying to develop my skills.